leangjia/blender_docs/manual/render/output/stereoscopy/usage.rst

 Viewport Stereo 3D
 ==================

-When you enable 'Views' in the Render Layer panel, a new area is available in the 3D Viewport Sidebar region.
+When you enable *Views* in the Render Layer panel, a new area is available in the 3D Viewport Sidebar region.
 In this panel you can pick whether to see the stereo 3D in the viewport, or which camera to see.
 It also allow you to see the *Cameras*, the *Plane* and the *Volume* of the stereo cameras.